Infrastructure-Design-Projects-UCR/project-1-application-containers/pages/Architecture-Design.md

     1. Install **Ansible**.
     2. Configure the firewalld rules.
     3. Configure the network interfaces.
-2. We will deploy the `vm-proxy` machine, but we will not install anything in this machine.
+2. We will deploy the `vm-reproxy` machine, but we will not install anything in this machine.
 3. We will deploy the `vm-wikijs-netbox` machine, and install all the services in this machine.
     1. Pull required images.
     2. Create virtual networks for the containers.